Hoot Series – Networking from the Edge: Proxies, Ingress and API Gateways

 Learn more about API Gateways

 API gateways help you route, shape, manage and secure the traffic to your application.
-Try these self paced tutorials to see how that works in Gloo.
-These hosted labs can all be done in the browser – nothing to install and configure to get going.
-Focus on traffic management workflows like routing to Kubernetes services, external services, AWS Lambda functions, canary routing, load balancing and more – try them here.
+Solo provides a series of on-demand as well as live, instructor-led workshops to train you on the latest open source technologies.
+Focus on traffic management workflows like routing to Kubernetes services, external services, canary routing, load balancing and more.
+Try out Solo Academy.